-Fenway Health and other LGBTQ+ aging advocates commend the Massachusetts House and Senate for including language enumerating protections for lesbian, gay, bisexual, transgender, queer, and intersex (LGBTQI+) older adults and older people living with HIV in long-term care facilities.
+Fenway Health and other LGBTQ+ aging advocates commend the Massachusetts House and Senate for including language enumerating protections for lesbian, gay, bisexual, transgender, queer, and intersex (LGBTQI+) older adults and older people living with HIV in long-term care facilities in recently passed legislation.
 The state legislature voted August 29, 2024 to approve “An Act to improve quality and oversight of long-term care” (House, No. 5033) and send it to Governor Healey’s desk to be signed into law.
 The LTC oversight legislation includes language from “An Act to establish an LGBTQI Long Term Care Facility Bill of Rights,” based on legislation (H.637 and S.381) introduced earlier this legislative session by Representative Jack Lewis (D-Framingham) and Senator Pat Jehlen (D- Somerville), Chair of the Senate Elder Affairs Committee and co-chair of the Massachusetts Special Legislative Commission on LGBT Aging.

 The LGBTQI Long Term Care Bill of Rights enumerates what sexual orientation and gender identity nondiscrimination in housing and public accommodations, mandated by state law, means for LGBTQI individuals in nursing homes and other LTC facilities, and what this means for older people with HIV.
 The legislation specifically addresses issues such as: admission, room assignment, use of restrooms, use or residents’ names and pronouns, clothing and cosmetics, free association, medical care, record-keeping, promulgation of policies within the facility, and training of staff to ensure that residents experience nondiscriminatory, affirming, and culturally responsive care.